 SSM Agent is installed and running on the instance

 SSM Agent is preinstalled on some Windows and Linux operating systems.
-For the list of operating systems that have SSM Agent preinstalled, see AWS Systems Manager - Working with SSM Agent.
+For the list of operating systems that have SSM Agent preinstalled, see Working with SSM Agent.

-If SSM Agent is not preinstalled, you can manually install it.
+If SSM Agent is not preinstalled, manually install it.

 To check the status of SSM Agent, use the following commands:

 Amazon Linux 1, RHEL 6 (or similar distributions):

 $ sudo status amazon-ssm-agent